Rukawuba/Rukawuba/README.md

-# Rob Rukawuba — Data Scientist & Machine Learning Engineer 🏀📊
+# Data Scientist & Machine Learning Engineer 🏀📊

 ## About Me
 Short 2–4 sentences summarizing who you are, what you do (data science / ML), your domain interests (sports analytics, real estate, etc.), and what you’re passionate about.